tanimislam/howdy/docs/source/howdy-config/howdy_config_gui_usage.rst

    :width: 100%
    :align: center

-Use your Plex_ email and password for *PLEXLOGIN*, as described in :numref:`Credentials for Plex Account`.
+Use your Plex_ email and password for *PLEXLOGIN*, as described in :numref:`credentials_for_plex_account`.
 Set up at least your Deluge server according to :numref:`Seedhost Services Setup`.
 Set up *JACKETT* as described in :numref:`The Jackett Server`, and more conveniently using a Jackett server provided by Seedhost (see :numref:`Seedhost Services Setup` for more details).
 Finally, apply *RSYNC* settings according to :numref:`Local and Remote (Seedhost) SSH Setup`.

 Credentials Services
 ----------------------------